web3-identity/cns-contracts/docs/NameWrapper.md

 NameWrapper is compatible with 1155 API, which means wrapped names are ERC1155 tokens.
 In addition to implementing ERC1155, wrapped names have an ERC721-compatible ownerOf function to return the owner of a wrapped name.

-NOTE: A name's 1155 tokenId in NameWrapper is the the namehash of the complete name.
+NOTE: A name's 1155 tokenId in NameWrapper is the the `namehash of the complete name`.

 ```js
 const namehash = require('eth-ens-namehash');